json-api/json-api/format/index.md

 created on the same date will then be sorted by their title in ascending alphabetical order.

+If the server does not support sorting as specified in the query parameter `sort`, it **MUST** return `400 Bad Request`.

 If sorting is supported by the server and requested by the client via query parameter `sort`, the server **MUST** return elements of the top-level `data` array of the response ordered according to the criteria specified.
 The server **MAY** apply default sorting rules to top-level `data` if request parameter `sort` is not specified.

 ### Pagination <a href="#fetching-pagination" id="fetching-pagination" class="headerlink"></a>